-The first principle of management focuses on the assumption that by assigning each employee a specific task to do, they will become more efficient and skilled in it.
+The first principle of management is based on the assumption that if each employee is assigned a specific task to do, they will become more efficient and skilled in it.
 In other words, specialization promotes efficiency.

 In the modern business process, division of work is fundamental.
-Much of the prosperity in our world now comes from dividing the work process into ever smaller tasks.
-In fact, this is a golden role to manage any business system despite its complexity.
+Much of the prosperity in our world now is derived from dividing the work process into ever smaller tasks.
+In fact, this can be considered a golden role to manage any business system despite its complexity.

 Division of work increases the effectiveness of a business enterprise.
-Therefore, as a manager, your goal is to give each employee a task that best suits their skills, thus saving money and time.
+As a manager, your goal is to give each employee a task that best suits their skills, thus saving money and time.

 The second principle outlined by Henri Fayol is authority.
-It explains that a manager needs to have some level of authority to ensure that his/her employees execute instructions properly.
+It states that a manager needs to have some level of authority in order to ensure that his instructions are executed by employees.

-In contemporary business processes, authority means a formal, institutional, personal or legal power in a particular job.
+In contemporary business processes, authority can be translated in terms of a formal, institutional, personal or legal power in a particular job.
 Some type of the above-mentioned authority is necessary to influence the behavior of others.

-The third states a simple but at the same time crucial concept because it grants a successful flow of work.
-Discipline is necessary for any organization to run effectively.
-So, to have disciplined employees, managers must show mutual respect and adhere to the company’s culture and values.
+The third states a simple but at the same time crucial concept.
+Discipline is required for any organization to run effectively.
+So, to have disciplined employees & managers must show mutual respect and adhere to the company’s culture and values.

 Often, top management neglects this golden rule.
-Consequently, it leads to lack of efficiency.
 Nothing is worse than a manager who is always late, never responds on time, and breaks all rules.

 As a good manager, you should be able to set out rules and regulations for your team.
 This will ensure high morale, good relationships, and order among employees.
 But, as a good manager, you also shouldn’t forget to follow those rules yourself.

-The Unity of Command principle!
-States that employees should receive orders from and be responsible directly to one direct supervisor only.
+The Unity of Command principle states that employees should receive orders from and be responsive directly to one direct supervisor only.
 Avoiding conflict and confusion is much easier when orders come from one person.

 Today, in some complex establishments, staff belonging to one team would likely take orders from various coordinators at a time.
-However, this often happens in small organizations, where employees need to do multiple tasks at the same time.
+This often happens in small organizations, where employees need to do multiple tasks at the same time.